Game Rules for U5 - U6 Future Legends

 - If one team is dominating the game, the advantage can be shifted to the other team by rolling the ball accordingly.

 - This method can also be used to break up a ‘beehive’.
 If all the players are bunched up around the ball, shout “new ball” and roll one into the open space.

-- Remember to always 'praise the players for every attempt'... acknowledging the soccer skill used (if possible).
+- Remember to always 'praise the players for every attempt'... acknowledging the soccer skill or move used (if possible).
 Keep them excited and motivated.

 |TOPIC||U5/U6 MODIFIED RULES FOR KINS|